 Eliminate the Corrective Maintenance False Economies in Commercial Property.

-Building Mangers change jobs, take annual and sick leave and simply forget.
-Consequently, local site knowledge, of the building manager, should not be the first and last resort to reduce or minimize these financial losses.
+Building Managers change jobs, take annual and sick leave and simply forget.
+Consequently, local site knowledge of the building manager should not be the first and last resort to reduce or minimize these financial losses.

 So how do we manage this situation to negate and/or reduce the likelihood of a financial loss occurring unnecessarily?
-How we can support our Building Managers so when they take leave they are not called every five minutes by the replacement?
+How can we support our Building Managers so that when they take leave, they are not called every five minutes by the replacement?

-To demonstrate our point, we will use a simple, yet, common example where the “demarcation” lines between a contractor’s tasks are grey or blurred;
+To demonstrate our point, we will use a simple yet, a common example where the “demarcation” lines between a contractor’s tasks are grey or blurred;

 Use an Asset Register